 - Helical Pile Type: 1.5″ SS with 6″ cased grout column

 - Location: Bay Head, NJ 08742

 - Equipment Used: Mini Excavator with 6,000 Ft.
 Lb.
 Drive Head

 - Challenge/Unique Aspect: The structure was jacked up and temporarily supported on cribbing.
-Then segmented five foot helical lead sections and extensions were installed to provide a deep foundation in the weak soils.
-The installer had to overcome access, overhead access, mobilization and needed to install a grouted helical micro pile to deal with buckling and lateral concerns.
+Then segmented five-foot helical lead sections and extensions were installed to provide a deep foundation in the weak soils.
+The installer had to overcome access, overhead access, mobilization and a high-water table to install a grouted helical micro pile to deal with buckling and lateral concerns.

 - Engineer/Architect: W.J.
 Castle